Latest NewsView all

 The freemen’s objection also points to the need to promote a sustainable transport framework, insisting “it is naïve” to assume the majority of the council’s employees, as well as the public and visitors heading for the hotel, swimming baths, Passport Office and other attractions in the immediate area, would be using public transport.

 “The current County Hall has 1,028 car parking spaces and the range of functions within the new offices will not be dissimilar.
 Yet just 81 additional spaces are being provided after the existing 256 reconfigured spaces are factored in.
-The inevitable consequence will be pressure on street parking in the Sands residential areas,” says the freemen’s submission.
+The inevitable consequence will be pressure

 It also suggests any argument suggesting no increase in vehicle movements in the area was “untenable” and current “problematic” levels of traffic in the Providence Row/Claypath area already existed.
 Pedestrian safety, given the residential character of the road down to the Sands, would be further compromised and air quality would also suffer.